Canada

 Capital losses

 Capital losses are deductible, but generally only against capital gains.
 Any excess of allowable capital losses over taxable capital gains in the current year can be carried back three years and forward indefinitely, to be applied against net taxable capital gains from those years.
 No particular holding period is required.
 Intent is a major factor in determining whether the gain or loss is income or capital in nature.
-The 2024 federal budget clarifies that the inclusion rate for net capital losses carried forward and applied against capital gains is adjusted to reflect the inclusion rate of the capital gains being offset.
+Draft legislative proposals clarify that the inclusion rate for net capital losses carried forward and applied against capital gains is adjusted to reflect the inclusion rate of the capital gains being offset.